 So, my super-smart, ambitious kids keep wanting to earn money by starting small businesses left and right – which is great but, wow, another project!!
 They’re homeschooled so they have a bit of leeway in their schedules and certainly all my emotional support for their desire.
 However, I keep running into the same road blocks and need some inspiration.
 My two problems seem to be that I have a hard time finding the time to help them, the maturity to let them be inspired and do their own work and the innate sense of when to step in and suggest improvement or offer advice.
 Oh, that was three things.
-Well, clearly I shouldn’t help them with the accounting end of their work, but I do want to support them and help them be successful; I really think homestead kids should have experience thinking outside the box when it comes to creating income!
+Well, clearly I shouldn’t help them with the accounting end of their work, but I do want to support them and help them be successful; I really think homestead kids (and all children) should have experience thinking outside the box when it comes to creating income!
+So, I got a little advice from a friend in the trenches on starting a business with your kids.

 This article isn’t mean to be exhaustive and totally ignores things like business licenses, marketing plans and paying your taxes.
 That stuff doesn’t inspire me!
 I leave all that nonsense until the very end of a project like this.
 I just need a boot to the butt and someone to show me it can be done – and that it can be fun!
 Some fellow homesteading friends of ours happen to have two young daughters who found something they were passionate about and, with a little help from Mom and a lot of hard work, they’ve turned that passion into a business.
 I decided to interview the girls, with Mom, to see if I could get some inspiration and learn a little more.
 Here’s what I found out…